 When King Anarawrahta came to the throne he was a little suspicious of the Popa region and thought it was possibly a centre harbouring those who would plot against him.
-Although there are bountiful legends and myths associated with the lead-up to King Anawrahta’s decision to allow the continued worship of 36 of the more than a hundred Nats.
+Although there are bountiful legends and myths associated with the lead-up to King Anawrahta’s decision to allow the continued worship of 36, of the more than one hundred Nats plus the Deva Nat Thangyamin the King of Nats.
 His main objective was to sway his people towards Buddhism and suppress Nat and spirit worship.
 In order to do this he made an exception for one more Nat, the thirty-seventh, which he named Thagyamin (Sakra in Pali), this Nat was to be the king of the Buddhist gods and the guardian god of Buddhism.
 Thagyamin was made head of the pantheon thus replacing Min Maha-Giri Nat.

-Burmese Nats are made up of beings mentioned in Burmese legend and folklore, a few were worshiped in Prome as Pyu gods and goddesses, such as “Lady Golden Sides”, “Lady Three Times Beautiful”, the “Little Lady with the Flute, “Brown Lord of Due South”, and “White Lord of the North,” and who were later worshiped at Pagan.
-Each of these Nats have their own unique story.
+Burmese Nats are made up of beings mentioned in Burmese legend and folklore, a few were worshipped in Prome as Pyu gods and goddesses, such as “Lady Golden Sides”, “Lady Three Times Beautiful”, the “Little Lady with the Flute, “Brown Lord of Due South”, and “White Lord of the North,” and who were later worshipped at Pagan.
+Each of these Nats has its own unique story.

 Thirty-five of the Nats died tragically in strange ways.
 From time to time over the centuries, some of the original 36 Nats have been displaced and others fitting the criteria have taken their place.
 The main Nat Thagyamin (Deva) introduced by King Anawrahta in the 9th century remains constant.